Mornevanzyl/EasyReadme/README.md

 EasyReadme is a lightweight utility that simplifies the task of creating a README.md file for your project repository.
 It reads a simple YAML configuration file and scaffolds a README file that you can edit.

-> 💡 This project ```README.md``` was built entirely by configuring the ```readme.yaml``` file in the project root.
+> 💡 This project `README.md` was built entirely by configuring the `readme.yaml` file in the project root.

 # Key Features

 - Scaffold your README by configuring a simple YAML file.
-- Switch GitHub project shields on\/off with little effort.
+- Switch GitHub project shields on/off with little effort.
-- Auto\-generation of multi\-level Table of Content from document sections.
+- Auto-generation of multi-level Table of Content from document sections.
 - Single entry project URIs and info.
-- Content blocks support normal text, raw markdown, code blocks and list items.
+- Content blocks support normal text, images, raw markdown, code blocks and lists (both bullet and numbered).
 - Compatible with GitHub and Azure DevOps.

 # Getting started